Malawi May 22-26, 2023

 We left at 12:30.
 The scene was nicely planted crops, banana plantations, sugar cane, more trees than Mozambique, a lovely high rock monolith and other low hills.

 But then many stops trying to get passengers, as expected.
-These never leave not full.
+These leave are not full.
 A woman came to sit in the front – with BO, but a narrow ass, all ok.
-A funeral passed – literally hundreds of people walking across the entire road, first all women, then men.
+A funeral passed – hundreds of people walking across the entire road, first all women, then men.

-Many bicycle taxis, not seen since Burundi.
+Many bicycle taxis, have not been seen since Burundi.
 People walking on the road.
-Women dressed in colourful wrap-arounds.
+Women dressed in colourful wraparounds.

-BLANTYRE Economic capital and largest city; Blantyre’s a large and thriving city with an interesting downtown, decent nightlife and music, a range of hotels from the elegant to rest houses, and a vibrant street and market culture.
+BLANTYRE Economic capital and largest city; Blantyre is a large and thriving city with an interesting downtown, decent nightlife and music, a range of hotels from the elegant to rest houses, and a vibrant street and market culture.

 Day 2 Tue May 23